 Logitech also offers to encrypt the connection between keyboard and receiver, preventing others from ”hacking” the connection and see what you’re writing.

-The test: With the Wave keyboard, Logitech has tried to create a keyboard that follows the way our fingers work best without too much stress.
+With the Wave keyboard, Logitech has tried to create a keyboard that follows the way our fingers work best without too much stress.
 You might not thing about it, but your fingers bend and twist a lot when typing on a regular keyboard and this should be minimized by lowering some buttons to create a wave like design.

 But does it work?
 I’m used to writing on a Logitech UltraX flat keyboard, which as the name reveals uses flat keys like on a laptop.
 With that keyboard I’ve been able to write quickly and comfortably in my mind, but after trying the Wave keyboard I now truly know how comfortable writing feels like.
 When the keyboard was plugged in for the first time, and I tried writing a little on it, the outcome wasn’t too pretty, but that was expected since I was used to writing on flat keys and this new one was curved too.
 This has changed though, and writing is very easy.
 The palm cushion makes sure that the hands are comfortable when writing long texts, like this review.